-Enhancing your VO2 Max will provide benefit to your cycling performance regardless of the distance you race.
-You top end capability will set your performance capability at short course and Olympic distance events, but it will also uplift your Threshold capability for 70.3 and Ironman distance events.
+Enhancing your VO2 Max will provide benefit your cycling performance regardless of the distance you race.
+Your top-end capability will set your performance capability at the short course and Olympic distance events, but it will also uplift your Threshold capability for 70.3 and Ironman distance events.
 This workout will also benefit road cyclists and mountain bikers too.

 Rach McBride’s Microbursts

 - 10x 30sec Level V, 15sec Level II RI;

 Start the workout with thirty to sixty minutes of Warm Up (WU) riding at Level II.
 Keep your cadence above 90Rpm for the warm-up.

 The main set is made up of four sets, each including ten reps at Level V for 30 seconds with only a fifteen-second Rest Interval (RI) at Level II.
 Between sets ride for five minutes at Level II before the next set.

 Conclude the workout with ten minutes of riding at Level II for your Cool Down (CD).